arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 \end{cases}
 $$

 Solving the system, $A = n+f$ and $B=nf$.

-The same derivation could have been made for the $xz$-cross section of the frustum without any change.
-Indeed, $x$ values of points in the frustum must also be projected to the near face independent of $y$ and $z$.
-Therefore, the deformation of the frustum to the orthographic volume is projective transform
+The same derivation could have been made for the $xz$-cross section of the view frustum without any change.
+Indeed, $x$ values of points in the view frustum must also be projected to the near face independent of $y$ and $z$.
+Therefore, the deformation of the view frustum to the orthographic volume is projective transformation

 $$
 M_{pp} =
 \begin{bmatrix}